websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 ## HTML Tag

-Several HTML tags exist that allow web scrapers, browsers, and Site renderers to more easily find and retrieve what kind of content is on a page. *Container* Page Fragments provide the option to choose which tag is generated for the Container Fragment's HTML element on the page.
+Several HTML tags exist that allow web scrapers, browsers, and site renderers to more easily find and retrieve what kind of content is on a page. *Container* Page Fragments provide the option to choose which tag is generated for the Container Fragment's HTML element on the page.

 | Field | Description |
 | :--- | :--- |